brennanhyde8/osticket-prereqs/README.md

 - Item 3
 - Item 4
 - Item 5
 ---
+Creating the Azure Virtual Machine for osTicket

+This section documents the creation of a Windows Virtual Machine in Microsoft Azure to host the osTicket help desk application.
+The virtual machine provides the compute environment required to install IIS, PHP, MySQL, and osTicket.
+---

 # osTicket Deployment on Windows Azure VM (IIS + PHP + MySQL)